nesar/cosmohydro_emu/README.md

 # Emulator suite for summary statistics from the simulations with varying subgrid and cosmological physics.

-A Python package for fast, multi-redshift emulation of astrophysical and cosmological summary statistics trained on the CRK-HACC **CosmoHydro** simulation ensemble, which varies **5 subgrid-physics parameters and 2 cosmological parameters** simultaneously.
+A Python package for fast, multi-redshift emulation of astrophysical and cosmological summary statistics trained on a CRK-HACC simulation ensemble, which varies **5 subgrid-physics parameters and 2 cosmological parameters** simultaneously.

 ## Overview